 At the same time, DC and Marvel comics developed dozens of mind controlling villains such as Emma Frost, Jarvis Tetch, Kilgrave, Poison Ivy, and The Ring Master.
 Each had their own style of mind control, some of which were overtly sexual.
 Poison Ivy, for example, used her sexuality to seduce men, then used sexual pheromones to entrance and enslave them.
 Kilgrave’s body produced pheromones that force people obey him.
 And he often used this power to compel women to love him.

 All of this was plainly visible to anyone who looked.
 But this popularity also created several misconceptions, including the belief that hypnosis was evil.
 The vast majority of hypnosis in popular media showed villains stripping away their victim’s free will.
 And many people considered this as heinous as rape.
 So any attempt to discuss the erotic nature of hypnosis or sexual fantasies involving hypnosis was met with disgust.

 But then came the Internet, which enabled people to create interest-based communities that reached across the globe.
 The Internet also gave us the ability to engage in these communities anonymously.
 The people who grew up on the aforementioned media sought out each other and quickly established bulletin boards, chat rooms to discuss our interest and share short stories.
-And when recording technology enabled it, we started recording our own erotic hypnosis audio files.
+And when technology enabled it, we started recording our own erotic hypnosis audio files.